 Critics and apologists rushed to shape popular opinion using pamphlets, which were produced from one or more sheets of paper printed on both sides and folded in halves, thirds, or fourths.
 Thanks to simplicity and economy of these materials, pamphlets could be produced quickly and in great volume.
 The Paxton debate comprised more than one-fifth of the Pennsylvania colony’s total printed material in 1764, making it one of the most important pamphlet wars of the colonial period.

-Below Contents, you will find five historical overviews that will introduce some of key contexts for understanding that debate.
+Below Contents, you will find six historical overviews that will introduce some of key contexts for understanding that debate.

 First, Kevin Kenny, professor of history at Boston College, frames the Paxton massacres as both bloody and symbolic acts in "Peaceable Kingdom Lost: The Paxton Riots."
 In slaughtering Conestoga on government property, the Paxton Boys repudiated William Penn's "holy experiment."
 Kenny's essay was the first I solicited and edited because I wanted an essay that would foreground the role of Quaker settlement practices in the Paxton debate.